armeniki/Nortel-Millennium/README.md

 **If you are curious about functionality or would like to learn more, I am currently putting together a Wiki which can be accessed by clicking [here](https://github.com/armeniki/Nortel-Millennium/wiki).**

-### Overview
-Configuration is accomplished by an initial set up of basic parameters which includes a telephone number of the NCC or Network Control Centre.
-This is a server which the payphone connects to through an internal modem and then subsequently downloads all of the necessary configuartion into its memory.
-The marketing name for the NCC has been "Millennium Manager".

 Around 2012 I built an "at-home" version of the NCC server which I called "Millennium Manager Express":
 ![alt text](https://github.com/armeniki/Nortel-Millennium/blob/master/Documentation/pics/mme.jpg "Screenshot")